-Despite the Covid-19 pandemic forcing offline-centric fighting game competitions to move online, the genre continues to grow in popularity and accessibility.
-There are few things in gaming that provide a high-intensity, one-on-one experience like a good fighting game, and today there are more choices than ever before.
+What are the best fighting games?
+Although the fighting game community has had a touch time in the last couple of years, the genre continues to grow in popularity and accessibility.
+There are few things in gaming that provide a high-intensity, one-on-one experience like a good fighting game, and today there are more choices for the best fighting games than ever before.

 So what are the best fighting games in 2022?
 Well from classics like Street Fighter V to indie options like Skullgirls, fighting game fans are spoiled for choice.
 So get practicing your combos, because these are the best fighting games right now.

 - Mortal Kombat 11 Ultimate

 - Guilty Gear Strive

 NetherRealm Studios’ latest iteration of the Mortal Kombat franchise is easily the most content-rich fighting game of the last five years.
 The Ultimate edition wraps all of its new characters and game modes in a single package to get new players right up to speed.

 Inside, players will not only find a sprawling, 37-character roster full of Mortal Kombat classics and special guest characters like Robocop and The Joker but also a plethora of side content that leaps far past the competition.

 Suppose you’re not interested in online competition.
 Mortal Kombat 11 Ultimate has an impressive, eight-hour cinematic story mode and a whole boatload of unlockable to customize your favourite character that you can then use in any of the game’s versus modes.
 Each of these makes this one of the best fighting games for hardcore fans and casuals alike.

 Super Smash Bros.
 Ultimate is one of the best fighting games of all time and that’s because it features one hell of a character roster.
 With over 80 playable characters from Mario, Ness, and Kirby to leads from iconic series like Final Fantasy, Minecraft, and Street Fighter – there’s something for everyone in Ultimate.